If a new baby is on the way, the following money-planning tips will ensure you don’t go bankrupt

-- Traditional daycare centers – The average cost is $9600 per year ($800 per month).
-Factor in drop-off and pick-ups.
+Traditional daycare centers – The average cost is $9600 per year ($800 per month).
+Factor drop-offs and pick-ups.

 In addition to the above, there are a lot of extra curriculum activities along the lines of “Parent and Me” baby classes that parents feel compelled to join.

 Those who ran the classes make very bold claims about the benefits of the classes.
 There is some evidence that some of these classes are beneficial, but it’s no reason to go bankrupt if your family can’t afford them.
 Focus more on quality time with the baby inside and outside the home.